“What kinds of spiders can you find in Iowa?“

 RELATED: The 23 Types of SNAKES That Live in Iowa!
 (ID Guide)

-RELATED: 6 Types of Ticks Found In Iowa!
+RELATED: 24 Common Types of Birds Found In Iowa!
 (With Photos)

 #1.
 Wolf Spider

 - Both sexes look alike and range from 0.4 to 1.4 inches, not including their legs.

 - 8 eyes total – the top row has 2 medium-sized eyes, 2 large eyes in the middle row, and the bottom row has 4 smaller eyes.

 Wolf Spiders are one of the most recognizable spiders in Iowa!

 They are found everywhere and in almost any habitat.
 I know that I see them often when flipping over rocks or logs.
 Unfortunately, there are so many individual species of Wolf Spider that it would be impossible to list them here, especially since most of them look very similar.

 Interestingly, Wolf Spiders do not make webs to catch their prey.
 Instead, they wait for an insect to walk by and then chase it down!
 Some Wolf Spiders will make a burrow and then wait inside for dinner to walk by.
 Most Wolf Spiders wander without a permanent home, and they always live and hunt alone.